luke-j-smith/turtle/extension/real-time-entry/README.md

 # Extension Part Two - Real-Time Entry
-The second part of the extension has altered the Turtle interpreter so that it does not read in a program from a file, instead, the user can type in their program from the command line in real-time, with the option of saving the program to a file before exiting.
+The second part of the extension has altered the Turtle interpreter so that it does not read in a program from a file, but instead, the user can type in their program from the command line in real-time.

 The SDL display updates as instructions are typed and all of the same features of the original grammar are present (including ```DO``` loops, etc).
 If the user makes a syntax or semantic error then we exit the program immediately.